awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

      + **groups**: A list of groups within Kubernetes to which the role is mapped\.
 For more information, see [Default Roles and Role Bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) in the Kubernetes documentation\.

    For example, the block below contains:
-   + A `mapRoles` section that adds the worker node instance role so that worker nodes can register themselves with the cluster\.
+   + A `mapRoles` section that adds the node instance role so that nodes can register themselves with the cluster\.
    + A `mapUsers` section with the AWS users `admin` from the default AWS account, and `ops-user` from another AWS account\.
 Both users are added to the `system:masters` group\.

    ```